 Christmas in Ireland is every bit as magical as you might think; it might even be Ireland at her best.
-We’ll start off with a week in a West Coast castle overlooking a cozy village on the bay, then spend three nights at a glorious old hotel in the heart of Galway, and another three nights at a charming hotel in the centre of Dublin when all the old country is decked out in its festive finest.
+We began with a week in a West Coast castle overlooking a cozy village on the bay, then spent three nights at a glorious old hotel in the heart of Galway, and another three nights at a charming hotel in the centre of Dublin when all the old country was decked out in its festive finest.

 Abbeyglen Castle in Clifden, Connemara